Soup of This Day #252: Everything And More And That’s For Sure

 We had a canary when I was a kid.
-He was appropriately called Whistler and was savagely killed in his cage by the appropriately named butcherbird.
-I was heavily traumatised by this and vowed at the time to despise all butcherbirds for all time.
+He was appropriately called Whistler and was savagely killed in his cage by an appropriately named butcherbird.
+I was heavily traumatised by this and vowed then and there to despise all butcherbirds for all time.
 I’ve now grown out of that and have come to appreciate butcherbirds for their melodious calls and their whistling.

 It’s the circle of life.

 Claremont is a suburb of Perth, Western Australia.
 It is an old borough, 1 of a number of exclusive areas known as the ‘Western Suburbs’, peopled by the rich and entitled.
-My family wasn’t either of those but my grandparents had purchased a house there back before the location took off and so my Dad had grown up there, a very short walk from the main gate of Claremont Oval, aka Tigerland.
+My family wasn’t either of those but my grandparents had purchased a house in those parts back before the location took off and so that’s where my Dad had grown up, a very short walk from the main gate of Claremont Oval, aka Tigerland.
 Consequently my brother and I had Claremont jumpers as juniors and we were programmed to worship the Tiger’s greats.
 I have some vague memory of a bedspread that had legendary Tiger player/coach Graham Moss’ number on it – 25 I think.